 For this reason, it’s important to ensure that north facing rooms either have a lot of natural light, or make up for the lack of light with extra artificial lighting.

-If you’re not looking for your room to feel cold and lifeless, it’s important to choose a color which has a warm undertone to counteract any cool undertones (like blue or purple) that will really increase that cold look.
+If you’re not looking for your room to feel cold and lifeless, it’s important to choose a color which has a warm undertone to counteract any cool undertones (like blue or purple) that would increase the cold light.

 Neutral paint colors will lighten the room, but you also need to understand a few key ideas.